-Figure 9 Pre-rendering and remote rendering Workflow
+Figure B.10 — Pre-rendering and remote rendering Workflow

 The NBMP service provider can provide the rendering processing service to interested users using the above workflow.
 The output of the rendering processing can be generated by 2D contents for remote rendering or simplified 6DoF contents for pre-rendering use case.
 If the user device condition or network bandwidth does not satisfied to receiving the full 6DoF contents than it can be provided as 2D contents or simplified contents referenced by user feedback information.
 During the remote rendering, rendering processing can provide the rasterization process for pixel mapping to the 2D display.
 And during the pre-rendering, rendering processing can provide the partial 6DoF contents by user feedback information such as user viewport information.

+Much like a 6DoF use case equivalent of the VR use case, which includes functions related to both generation (stitching) and some form of processing (OMAF generator), the figure below shows an example of a point cloud based 6DoF content generation and pre-rendering workflow.